jgoodall/elastic-vandelay/README.md

 -dest http://localhost:9200 -dest-index mynewindex -dest-type mynewtype
 ```

 In this example, `dest-index` and `dest-type` are optional; if they are left out, the same index name and type will be used as was in the original data.
-If the source filename specified ends in `.gz`, the file will be guzipped first.
+If the source filename specified ends in `.gz`, the file will be gunzipped first.

 # TODO